cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 ## Utah Regional

-of-state team decides to attend and wins.~TheBoulderite
+A regional that some random out-of-state team decides to attend and wins.~TheBoulderite

 ## Water Game